slytomcat/yd-go/README.md

     `go get -d`

-Then you can buld the projec with
+Then you can buld the project with

     go build